AbdulMutakabbir/SYSC5405-pattern-analysis-and-experiment-design/README.md

 Use the ‘adam’ solver, a hyperbolic tangent activation function for the hidden layers.

 ### Part 8:
-Returning to Part 3, compare a naïve Bayes classifier trained using only the ‘most useful’ feature to a naïve Bayes classifier trained using all five features.
+Returning to [Part 3](https://github.com/AbdulMutakabbir/SYSC5405-pattern-analysis-and-experiment-design/tree/assignment_4#part-3), compare a naïve Bayes classifier trained using only the ‘most useful’ feature to a naïve Bayes classifier trained using all five features.
-Describe how you split/used your data, how you tested the hypothesis (null hypothesis, alternative hypothesis, test metric, etc.), what p-value you obtained, and your conclusion
+Describe how you split/used your data, how you tested the hypothesis (null hypothesis, alternative hypothesis, test metric, etc.), what p-value you obtained, and your conclusion.